 5 Star Review

 “These were absolutely wonderful.
 Turned out perfect the first time.
 I can’t believe how easy the recipe is.
 You must try this.”— Mike —

 My first experience with homemade apple chips was elementary school, when my dad purchased a food dehydrator and decided that we were going to dry everything.

 At one point, we had such a backup of assorted dried fruit and jerky that we probably could have hiked the Appalachian Trail.

 While I don’t plan on purchasing a food dehydrator myself anytime soon, I still love apple chips and, fortunately, they are easy to bake in the oven.

-I used a mix of different Wisconsin apples (Pick ‘n Save buys much of its produce in-state, which is one of the reasons I love to shop there), but any sweet-crisp apple will do nicely.
+I used a mix of different Wisconsin apples, but any sweet-crisp apple will do nicely.
 Pink Lady, Gala, Fuji, and Honeycrisp are four widely available ones, and if you are apple shopping in Wisconsin, look for Macouns, Cortlands, and heck, more Honeycrisps because ❤️?.
 (If you find yourself with a surplus of apples, check out my list of healthy apple recipes for inspiration.)

 - 3/4 teaspoon ground cinnamon

 - Place racks in the upper and lower thirds of your oven and preheat your oven to 200 degrees F. Line two baking sheets with parchment paper or a silpat mat.

 - Wash the apples.
 With an apple corer, very small cookie cutter, or the round side of a metal piping tip, core the apples (you can also skip this step if you don’t mind a few seeds in the chips).
 With a mandolin (recommended) or a very sharp knife, slice the apples horizontally into 1/8 inch-thick rounds.